-Determining the optimum number of OST threads is a process of trial and error, and varies for each particular configuration.
+The optimum number of OST threads varies for each particular configuration.
 Variables include the number of OSTs on each OSS, number and speed of disks, RAID configuration, and available RAM.
-You may want to start with a number of OST threads equal to the number of actual disk spindles on the node.
-If you use RAID, subtract any dead spindles not used for actual data (e.g., 1 of N of spindles for RAID5, 2 of N spindles for RAID6), and monitor the performance of clients during usual workloads.
-If performance is degraded, increase the thread count and see how that works until performance is degraded again or you reach satisfactory performance.

-Note - If there are too many threads, the latency for individual I/O requests can become very high and should be avoided.
+You may want to start with a number of OST threads equal to twice the number of actual disks on the node.
+If you use RAID5 or RAID6, subtract any disks used for parity (1 for RAID5, 2 for RAID6).
+Monitor the aggregate OSS I/O performance and increase the number of OST service threads (with lctl set_param ost.OSS.ost_io.threads_max=N) until throughput is maximized.
+Note that if there are too many threads, the latency for individual I/O requests can become very high and should be avoided.
 Set the desired maximum thread count permanently using the method described above.